 Other useful therapies include eye movement desensitization and reprocessing (EMDR – particularly useful for patients who have experienced trauma) and psychodynamic therapy.
 Family therapy may be offered to help not just the person with anorexia, but their loved ones, too.

 Starting treatment for anorexia can seem like a daunting process.
 It’s important that you remember that not only are there professionals ready to help you, but also that recovery is achievable.
+Counselors at San Diego Christian Counseling can assist you in finding the right support.
 Beginning the path towards recovery starts with getting an evaluation from an eating disorder specialist.

 Photos: